 (b) Patents and other intellectual property

 Patents and other intellectual property are shown at historical cost less accumulated amortisation and impairment losses.
 Where the assets are acquired as part of a business combination, historical cost is based on their fair values as at the date of the combination.
-Amortisation of the assets is recognised on a straight-line basis over the period of their expected benefit which ranges from 5 to 15 years.
+Amortisation of the assets is recognised on a straight-line basis over the period of their expected benefit.

 (c) Other acquired intangible assets

 Other acquired intangible assets are intangible assets arising on consolidation of acquired businesses and include brands, recipes, customer relationships and supplier networks.
-Amortisation of the assets is recognised on a straight-line basis over the period of their expected benefit which ranges from 5 to 15 years.
+Amortisation of the assets is recognised on a straight-line basis over the period of their expected benefit.

 (d) Other intangible assets